Robert Bowne Minturn: Family

 Minturn was born to a family long prominent in New England and New York shipping circles.
 His father was William Minturn (Jr.) (1776–1818); his mother was Sarah Bowne, a descendant of John Bowne.
 William was "a well-known merchant shipper" and was one of the founders of the Mutual Fire Insurance Company of New York.
 He is reported to have spent several years in the China trade, where there were enormous profits to be made.
 He was at various times in partnership with his brother Jonas and in the firm of Minturn and Champlin.
 After the failure of Minturn & Champlin, he took ill and died soon after, when Robert was in his early teens.

 It appears that Robert Minturn's grandfather, William Minturn (Sr.) (born Rhode Island, March 18, 1738; died Newport, Rhode Island, August 23, 1799), was one of the residents of Rhode Island who feared that the British would attempt to re-take their lost colonies after the American Revolution and moved his family and business to New York, believing it would be more protected from seaborne attack.
 He was one of the founders of Hudson, New York.
 In 1791 William again moved, this time to New York City, where the opportunities were greater (and shipping distances shorter).
-Soon he became wealthy: he, his son, grandson, and great grandson all garnered listings in the Encyclopedia of American Wealth.
+Soon he became wealthy: he, his son, grandson, and great-grandson all garnered listings in the Encyclopedia of American Wealth.
 In 1799, his health failing, William Minturn returned to Rhode Island to retire but he died within the month.
-His widow (Penelope Greene, born August 21, 1746; died April 6, 1821, the daughter of Benjamin Greene and Niobe Paul and a third cousin once removed of General Nathanael Greene) returned to New York where she lived among her sons on Pearl Street.
+His widow (Penelope Greene; born August 21, 1746 - died April 6, 1821, the daughter of Benjamin Greene and Niobe Paul and a third cousin once removed of General Nathanael Greene) returned to New York where she lived among her sons on Pearl Street.

-Robert B. Minturn married Anna Mary Wendell (born ca. 1811) in June 1835.
+Robert B. Minturn married Anna Mary Wendell (1810-1886) in June 1835.
 She was the daughter of John Lansing Wendell, a prominent attorney in Albany, New York, and reported to have been involved with Grinnell, Minturn & Co. though Robert joined the firm before his marriage.
-Anna died in 1886 and left an estate worth about $1 million, today (2020) worth about $1.74 billion in relative output.
+Anna died in 1886 and left an estate worth about $1 million, worth currently about $2.2 billion in relative output (2023).

 Robert's sister Sarah married Henry Grinnell, who later became Robert's business partner.